TerminalMC/SignEdit/README.md

 ### Features

 - Automatic line wrapping
-- Manual line breaks
+- Manual line breaks with indicators
-- Continuous cursor travel
+- Continuous cursor travel using arrow keys
+- Stepped travel using home and end keys
+- Multi-line automatic shifting
 - Multi-line selection
 - Multi-line copy and paste
 - Quick-action buttons for copying, replacing and clearing all text